SusanEmberton/SusanEmberton/README.md

 Here are some ideas to get you started:
 -->
-- 🔭 I’m currently working on an educational mini-game.
-- 🌱 I’m currently learning GDScript and Web Dev.
-- 👯 I’m looking to collaborate on games or sustainability projects.
 - 💬 Ask me about film or video games.
 - 📫 How to reach me: Send me a msg at my Linkedin. :)
 - 😄 Pronouns: She